 These soft, chewy Collagen Chocolate Chip Cookies are dairy free, Paleo and low in sugar.
-They're the perfect low carb cookie for a healthy treat that you can feel good about eating!
+They're the perfect low carb collagen cookie for a healthy treat that you can feel good about eating!

 Ingredients in Collagen Chocolate Chip Cookies